BMW-InnovationLab/BMW-Classification-Training-GUI/README.md

 <br>

 Docker SDK api uses the port **2223** to run.<br>
-In case it is used by another application.
+In case this port is used by another application.
 The api can be configured to run on a different port by doing the following steps:

 * Go to _docker_sdk_api/dockerfile_ and change the value after the --port flag in the CMD command.